snprim/ST558_project_1/README.md

 Now we use functions above to do exploratory data analysis.
 We will first retrieve data from two endpoints: **team total** and **person.names**, remove some columns we don’t need, and combine the two data frames.
-Then we’ll add two new variables: `winPercent`: the proportion of wins among all games played and `homeWinPercent`: the proportion of wins of home games among all home games.
+Then we’ll add two new variables: `winPercent` (the proportion of wins among all games played) and `homeWinPercent` (the proportion of wins of home games among all home games).
 We also create a subset to include fewer columns and transform the data from wide to long to show the numbers of wins, losses, and ties in various situations for each division.